The vegetable garden layout that will work best for you depends on several factors. You'll need to consider:

 I've gotten now to where I just know how much garden space I will need for the amount of zucchini or collards I want, and leave that much linear space in the garden plan.
 Then when I actually go out and plant, I follow the recommended plant spacings and stop planting when I've filled the space allotted.
 I don't have to draw in each individual plant on my vegetable garden layout plan anymore.
 This is just by way of saying that it does get easier and faster with experience.
 Provided you do it rather than rely on a computer.

 |Veggies Needing Full Sun||Veggies Tolerant of Some Shade|

-Drive a stake in one corner of your garden space, and measure out whatever width bed you want.
-I'm a short person, so my beds are only 42" wide which allows me to reach into the middle from either side without stepping on the bed and compacting the soil.
-If you're tall, you may be able to go as wide as 60".
+Put a stake in one corner of your garden space, and measure out whatever width bed you settled on.
 Measuring and staking helps to keep your beds even and parallel.

 Drive in another stake across of the bed (at 42-60" depending on your reach).
-Then mark out another 12 to 18 inches from there for your path, and drive in another stake.
-Keep marking this way until all your beds are laid out along one side of the garden.
+Then mark out another 18 inches from there for your path, and drive in another stake.
+Keep marking this way until all your beds and paths are laid out along one side of the garden.
 Go to the other side of the garden, and drive in stakes at matching intervals.

 Run twine between the stakes down the long edge of the beds, so that you can clearly see where your beds and paths are going to be.